r00t-3xp10it/trojanizer/README.md

 <br />

 ## FRAMEWORK DESCRIPTION
-    The Trojanizer tool uses WinRAR (SFX) to compress two files inserted by user, and transforms it into an SFX executable(.exe) archive.
-The sfx archive when executed it will run both files (our payload and the legit appl at the same time).
+    The Trojanizer tool uses WinRAR (SFX) to compress two files input by user, and transforms it into an SFX executable(.exe) archive.
+The sfx archive when executed it will run bouth files (our payload and the legit appl at the same time).

-    To make the archive less suspicious at execution time, trojanizer will replace the default icon (.ico) of the sfx file with a user-selected one, it also allows to execute a program/command before the extraction/execution of the two files.
+    To make the archive less suspicious at execution time, trojanizer will replace the default icon(.ico) of the sfx file with a user-selected one, it also allow us to execute a program/command before the extraction/execution of the two files.
     To activate the Presetup funtion: [ settings -> PRE_SETUP=ON ]

    'This tool will not build real trojans, but from target perpective it will behave like one'.<br />
-   (hidde the payload execution while the legit application also executes).
+   (execute the payload in background, while the legit application also executes).

 <br /><br />